lukassnoek/NI-edu/NI-edu/getting_started/installation.md

 # Installation
 The course materials of fMRI-introduction and fMRI-pattern analyses contain Python-based Jupyter notebooks with tutorials and exercises (the "labs").
-To do the labs, you need a working installation of Python (and [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki)), the course materials themselves of course, and in addition some (f)MRI data that need to be downloaded separately.
-Below, we explain in detail how to do these three things.
+To do the labs, you need a working installation of Python (and [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki)) and the course materials themselves of course.
+Below, we explain in detail how to do these things.

 ## Software requirements: Python & FSL
 Below, we discuss how to install Python and (optionally) how to install FSL.